django-hurricane/django-hurricane/docs/usage.rst

    coverage combine
    coverage report

-**Important:** the AMQP testcase requires *Docker* to be accessible from the current user as it spins up a container with *RabbitMQ*.
-The AMQP consumer in a test mode will connect to it and exchange messages using the *TestPublisher* class.
+**Important:** the AMQP testcase requires *Docker* to be accessible from your current user as it spins up a container with *RabbitMQ*.
+The AMQP consumer under test will connect to it and exchange messages using the *TestPublisher* class.